-The objective of the fund is to provide income together with capital growth over the long-term, being five years or more.
+The objective of the fund is to provide income, together with the potential for capital growth over the long-term, being five years or more.
 Five years is also the minimum recommended period for holding shares in this fund.
 This does not mean that the fund will achieve the objective over this, or any other, specific time period and there is a risk of loss to the original capital invested.

-Income will be paid four times a year as dividend distributions.
+Income will be paid monthly as dividend distributions.